git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

     ENDIF

+In addition to that tiny little thing, there are hundreds of trivialities that run across operating systems, their userlands, their paths, enough so a good deal of software infrastructure out there exists solely to abstract the differences across these systems.
+CMake, Autotools, SFML, SDL2, interpretted programming languages and their standard libraries.
+Many, many `#ifdef` preprocessor directives in your C and C++ applications.
+You want open source, you get choice, but be aware there's a lot of upkeep cost in keeping these upstream projects (and even your personal ones) compatible.
+But I digress, back to terminal stuff.

 So why does it matter?
 Why do you bring it up?
 You'll see this kind of stuff everywhere.
 So let's separate the common suspects into their respective categories.